perryizgr8/perryizgr8.github.io/_posts/2020-09-20-monitoring-speed-rpi.markdown

 {% endhighlight %}

 ## Store measurments in a Firestore DB
 A bit of code will push this to a Firestore DB.
-Google lets you use a Firestore DB if you stay within a reasonable number of operations per day.
+Google lets you use a Firestore DB for free if you stay within a reasonable number of operations per day.

 {% highlight python %}
 from google.cloud import firestore